 If you really love nature, you can actually spend a night or two camping on the property!
 From 9 p.m.
 Friday to 4 p.m.
 Monday, certain parts of Hoomaluhia Botanical Garden are open for camping!
 There are three camping areas on the property: Kahua Kuou, Kahua Lehua, and Kahua Nui-Makai.
 Remember to book in advance!

-If botanical gardens pique your interest, consider stopping by Koko Crater Botanical Garden as well!
+If botanical gardens pique your interest, consider stopping by the beautiful Koko Crater Botanical Garden as well!

-Want to visit these stunning gardens on your trip to Oahu?
+Want to visit Hoomaluhia Botanical Garden on your trip to Oahu?
 Pin this post for later!